 When looking at the tables below, you’ll notice a few things:

-- Interest rates are high: Getting a competitive rate is harder with a lower credit score, but refinancing can still lower your rate several points.
+- Interest rates are high: Getting a competitive rate is harder with a lower credit score, but refinancing can still lower your rate by several points.

 - Loan-to-value ratios are low: An LTV below 100% means you have positive equity in your vehicle, something lenders really like since it makes your loan less risky for them.